rraetz/xacro_to_urdf/README.md

 # xacro_to_urdf
 Small utility to compile a xacro file from a ROS package to a  urdf.
-This is a wrapper around [xacrodoc](https://pypi.org/project/xacrodoc/)
+This is a wrapper around [xacrodoc](https://pypi.org/project/xacrodoc/).
+This utility does NOT require ROS to be installed.

 ## Installation
 1. Clone the repository